The Top Benefits of Foam Rollers, According to Experts

 6.Relying on Foam Rolling as a Primary Recovery Method

-Again, foam rolling isn’t designed for recovery; it’s best used as a way to activate muscles before a workout.
-Instead, prioritize proven post-workout recovery methods like proper nutrition and adequate rest periods.
+Again, foam rolling isn't designed for recovery; it's best used as a way to activate muscles before a workout.
+Instead, prioritise proven post-workout recovery methods like proper nutrition and adequate rest periods.

 7.Rolling if You Have Certain Health Conditions

-"People with certain health conditions like diabetes mellitus, lymphedema, varicose veins, and severe osteoporosis should avoid foam rolling unless recommended by their physician."
+"People with certain health conditions like diabetes mellitus, lymphoedema, varicose veins and severe osteoporosis should avoid foam rolling unless recommended by their physician".

 Words by Elizabeth Millard

-For more expert-backed tips, be sure to download the Nike Training Club App!
+For more expert-backed tips, make sure you download the Nike Training Club App!